AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 >[!ENDTABS]

 ## Migration steps

-TODO: Briefly list out migration steps (if documenting these publicly is desired)
+TODO: Briefly list out migration steps including timelines (if documenting these publicly is desired)

 ## Action items

-Prepare to update your scripts and automated API calls.
+In preparation for the migration of the Amazon S3, Azure Blob, and SFTP cloud storage destinations to the new cards, please prepare to update your scripts and automated API calls.
 Your Adobe account team will reach out with further information about when your dataflows will be migrated.

-Add best practices and tips about optimizing your script to look for a flag so that you don't miss any data.
+@bol and @hossain - as per our sync last week, should be add best practices and tips about optimizing your script to look for a flag so that you don't miss any data?

 ## Next steps {#next-steps}

-By reading this page, you now know which documentation pages to reference as you set up API-based workflows to export files out of Experience Platform to your preferred cloud storage destinations.
+By reading this page, you now know if you need to take any action in preparation for the migration of the cloud storage destinations.
+You also know which documentation pages to reference as you set up API-based workflows to export files out of Experience Platform to your preferred cloud storage destinations.
 Next, you can view the API tutorial to export data to cloud storage destinations.